Andra Willis: 1970s

-Andra Wills recorded the song "Knock, Knock Who's There" which was released on Paramount 0048 in 1970.
+Andra Wills recorded the song "Knock, Knock Who's There?" which was released on Paramount 0048 in 1970.
 A Record World Four Star Pick, it was reviewed in the magazine's 29 August 1970 issue.
 The readers were told to watch this one and the record was referred to as a delight.
 The Mary Hopkins style similarity was also noted.
 Along with "Poquito Soul" by One G Plus Three, it was actually one of the masters that the newly formed Los Angeles branch of Paramount Records, staffed by Ed Matthews and producers Tom Mack and Tim O'Brien had purchased.
+"Knock, Knock Who's There" became her only entry on the Billboard easy listening chart, reaching number 40.

 Working with producers, Denny Diante and Jimmy Haskell, Willis recorded the Manzanero and Sunny Skylar composition, "I Adore You".
 Backed with "Walk a Little Bit Closer" it was released on Paramount PPA 0081 in 1971.

 Willis' single, "Down Home Lovin' Woman" made its debut at no. 71 on the Record World Country Singles Chart for the week of 24 February 1973.
 At week six on the chart, the song peaked at no. 50 for the week of 31 March and held the position for one more week.

 Along with Diana Lee, Suzy McCune, Suzy McCune, Jackie Ward and Sally Stevens, Andra Willis was one of the backing vocalists on Neil Diamond's Jonathan Livingston Seagull sound track album that was released in 1973.

 Willis came 25th in the Billboard Country Special Chart Winners (Top Female Vocalists Singles section) for 1973.